 Occasionally, a really good book comes along that explains a situation or specific healing needed by many divorcing women.
 Something that many of us can relate to and benefit from a little more education.
 That’s when I feel it’s important enough to share what I’ve read and learned in a blog post.

-Although I’ve read a lot of books about abuse healing, divorce healing, and narcissism, most of which I share on my resources page and on my YouTube channel, I just don’t do “book reviews” anymore (besides anything from Shannon Thomas).
+Although I’ve read a lot of books about abuse healing, divorce healing, and narcissism, beyond what I share on my resources page and on my YouTube channel, I just don’t do book reviews – that’s not what this website is for.

 In his book, Dr. Hawkins explains that married, separated, and divorced women come into his office seeking help for their toxic marriages and troubled lives after.
 He goes on to explain that what they’ve been dealing with is a narcissist who is emotionally abusive.